tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

   ( f . g) . h = f . (g . h)
   ```

-- For every object A there is an arrow which is a unit of composition
+- there is a unit of composition for every object A

+  unit of composition for A is called identity on A (aka unit arrow or identity
-  This arrow loops from the object to itself.
-The unit arrow for object A is
+  arrow - it's an arrow that loops from the object to itself).

-  called **identity** on A.
+  identity on A is both left and right identity:

+  `f . idA = f`
+  `idB . f = f`

   In case of function identity arrow is implemented as identity function.

-  Identity function is not that useful in daily life but it's useful as an
+  Identity function is not that useful in our daily life but it's useful as an
   argument to, or a return from, a higher-order function.
 For example, HOF might
   do nothing but still it has to return a function to be used down the chain of
   functions => here identity function comes to the rescue.